Berlin: Cuisine

 Berlin is also home to a diverse gastronomy scene reflecting the immigrant history of the city.
-Turkish and Arab immigrants brought their culinary traditions to the city, such as the lahmajoun and falafel, which have become common fast food staples.
+Turkish and Arab immigrants brought their culinary traditions to the city, such as the lahmacun and falafel, which have become common fast food staples.
 The modern fast-food version of the doner kebab sandwich which evolved in Berlin in the 1970s, has since become a favorite dish in Germany and elsewhere in the world.
 Asian cuisine like Chinese, Vietnamese, Thai, Indian, Korean, and Japanese restaurants, as well as Spanish tapas bars, Italian, and Greek cuisine, can be found in many parts of the city.

 Recreation

 Zoologischer Garten Berlin, the older of two zoos in the city, was founded in 1844.
 It is the most visited zoo in Europe and presents the most diverse range of species in the world.
 It was the home of the captive-born celebrity polar bear Knut.
 The city's other zoo, Tierpark Friedrichsfelde, was founded in 1955.

 Berlin's Botanischer Garten includes the Botanic Museum Berlin.
 With an area of 43 ha and around 22,000 different plant species, it is one of the largest and most diverse collections of botanical life in the world.
 Other gardens in the city include the Britzer Garten, and the Gärten der Welt (Gardens of the World) in Marzahn.

 The Tiergarten park in Mitte, with landscape design by Peter Joseph Lenné, is one of Berlin's largest and most popular parks.
 In Kreuzberg, the Viktoriapark provides a viewing point over the southern part of inner-city Berlin.
 Treptower Park, beside the Spree in Treptow, features a large Soviet War Memorial.
 The Volkspark in Friedrichshain, which opened in 1848, is the oldest park in the city, with monuments, a summer outdoor cinema and several sports areas.
 Tempelhofer Feld, the site of the former city airport, is the world's largest inner-city open space.

 Potsdam is on the southwestern periphery of Berlin.
 The city was a residence of the Prussian kings and the German Kaiser, until 1918.
 The area around Potsdam in particular Sanssouci is known for a series of interconnected lakes and cultural landmarks.
 The Palaces and Parks of Potsdam and Berlin are the largest World Heritage Site in Germany.

 Berlin is also well known for its numerous cafés, street musicians, beach bars along the Spree River, flea markets, boutique shops and pop-up stores, which are a source for recreation and leisure.